-This day 13 years ago on 22nd March 2001 happened to be a Thursday and an unforgettable day in my life.
+This day very many years ago on 22nd March 2001 happened to be a Thursday and an unforgettable day in my life.
 It was the 5th and last day of the final test in the series between India and Australia and all roads pointed to an epic final day finish at Chepauk.
 The series was locked horns at 1 apiece in the series dubbed as "The Final Frontier" and it all came boiling down to that final day's play which would decide the outcome of one of the greatest test series ever played on Indian soil.

-India was on top going into Day 5 but there was a certain Steve Waugh still there at the crease seeing through Day 4.
+Coming to this test match at the M A Chidambaram Stadium, India was on top going into Day 5 but there was a certain Steve Waugh still there at the crease seeing through Day 4.
 The Aussies were 100 odd ahead with 7 down and everyone knew that if Waugh was castled early on Day 5, the game was there to be taken for India.

 A bunch of us from Class X A - PS Senior Sec School had cut school the previous day and gone to witness the penultimate day's action and with the way match was placed and history beckoning, all of us again wanted to bunk and watch the final days play too.
-But then we got calls from fellow classmates on the 4th day evening saying the situation was serious in school and they were collecting fines and another day of absence will result in parents being called and given a severe warning.
-It was a big decision to take whether to go to Chepauk and watch history being created or go to school like typical chamathu P.S pasanga and avoid the consequences.
+But then we got calls from fellow classmates on the 4th day evening saying the situation was grim in school and they were collecting fines and another day of absence will result in parents being called and given a severe warning.
+It was a big decision to take whether to go to Chepauk and watch history being created or go to school like typical chamathu (nice) P.S pasanga (boys) and avoid unnecessary consequences.

 And then History happened...